The Capacity of Associated Subsequence Retrieval: Proof of Theorem

 \subsection{Achiveability}

 Let $R < h(\beta) - h(\alpha)$ be a positive real number.
 We aim to prove that $R$ is achievable.
 In particular, for any positive $\epsilon$, we want to show that $R$ is $\epsilon-$achievable.
-For this purpose, we introduce an algorithm achieving this rate.
+To this end, let us introduce an algorithm achieving this rate.
 The algorithm is a jointly typical decoder.
-First let us have some definitions.
+First, a few definitions are required.